 Carmel Mulhern was appointed Company Secretary of the Bank on 10 December 2020.
-Carmel is also the Bank's Group General Counsel and Group Executive, Legal & Group Governance.
-Carmel has over 25 years' legal experience.
-Prior to joining the Bank, she was the Group General Counsel and Group Executive Legal & Corporate Affairs at Telstra.
-While at Telstra, Carmel also held the positions of General Counsel Finance and Administration, as well as Company Secretary.
-Carmel is a Fellow of the Governance Institute of Australia.
+Carmel is also the Bank's Group General Counsel and Group Executive, Legal & Group Governance and her experience is set out on page 76.
+FGIA, BA, LLB, LLM